YehiaEhab16/OTA/README.md

-# ARM-Oscilloscope
+# MP4 Player
-Using ARM Processor (STM32) to implement hand held digital oscilloscope.
+Using ARM Processor (STM32) to implement MP4 player using TFT screen to play songs and videos saved on sd card.